 The City of Belmond has eight parks, each offering its own unique experiences.
 The Park Board makes an annual inspection of the parks and prepares a list of improvements and repairs each June.
 The Park Board welcomes volunteer assistance to complete the list under the leadership of at least one adult.
 Contact the City Manager/Clerk to get a copy of the current list.
 The Park Rules are listed below these short park descriptions.
 Youth recreation opportunities are offered through the BCBC - Belmond Community Betterment Corporation.

 Ball Field Park is located at 804 Luick's Lane North on 5.594 acres.
 There are two ball fields on the park, one of which is lighted.
 There are restrooms, concession stand and equipment storage on the park property as well.
 The park is located adjacent to the Belmond-Klemme Community School District's softball and baseball fields to allow for terrific tournament play!

 City Park is located just one block north of East Main Street and one block east of River Avenue North, on a full city block whose address is 212 2nd Street NE.
 This park is a leisure recreation park covered almost entirely with tree shade and has play equipment, a shelter, restrooms, gazebo, tables and benches.
 The park's play equipment, including a unit for 2-5 year olds, 5-12 year olds, swings, bouncing animals and a merry-go-round, was replaced in 2016.

 Crown Point Park (204 5th Avenue NW) is located in west Belmond, "up on the hill".
 The park is slightly larger than a square city block and provides for mainly active recreation.
 The park ahs play equipment, shelter and tables.
-A large area allows for baseball or softball games with a back stop but also doubles as a small soccer field.
+A large area allows for baseball or softball games with a back stop but can also double as a small soccer field.
 The play equipment is in the process of being replaced but will feature climbing challenges along with swings and a slide.